 My dermatologist prescribed Finacea Gel in 15% for my moderate rosacea.
-I was advised to put it on my face every other night in a small amount, pea-sized amount of gel.
-I will admit that it did burn.
+I was advised to put it on my face every other night in a pea-sized amount.
+I will admit that it did burn at first.
 It burnt so badly for about 3 minutes, I thought I would have to take it off.
 I didn’t and I am glad I did not.
 (The burning only lasted for about 3 minutes and for about the first two weeks of use.)
-It had a beautiful effect on my skin.
-It not only helped with my rosacea, but it also helped with the clarity of my skin.
-My skin looked so much clearer and more radiant.
+That may not be everyone’s experience, I have sensitive skin and rosacea as well.

 Most products that I found were out of Canada.
 I didn’t find any that were even close to as effective as the prescription.
 They were greasy, grainy, fragrance filled, and some even caused more problems with my skin.
-I was so disappointed because this really is a wonderful, unsung ingredient.
+I was so disappointed because this really is a wonderful, ingredient.